-The purpose of this Email Policy is to set out the policies under which the College's email system should be used.
+The purpose of this Email Policy is to set out the conditions under which the College's email system should be used.

-The policy applies to all current students, ex-students, employee and third parties using ICON College email address.
+The policy applies to all current students, ex-students, employees and third parties using ICON College email address.